HelpChat/Wiki2/clips-plugins/deluxemenus/options-and-configurations/item.md

 > dynamic_amount: '%placeholder%'
 > ```

-Sets the item's amount in the menu using a [placeholder](https://helpch.at/placeholders).
+Sets the item's amount in the menu using a [placeholders][Placeholder].

 ## Banner Meta